The-Portal-Bot/Documentation/portal-website/docs/regex/interpreter.md

 Text Interpreter is a program used by Portal when asked to generate a channel's name.
-For example if you have set your voices name to `./set v.regex $status_list` portal knows thats `status_list` is a variables, as it is proceded by the symbol _$_.
+For example if you have set your voices name to `./set v.regex $status_list` portal knows thats `status_list` is a variable, as it is proceded by the symbol _$_  (portal can read variables, attributes, pipes and structures as seen bellow).<br />
-So lets say you are playing Counter Strike you channel's name will be __CS:GO__.
+So lets say you are playing Counter Strike, your channel's name will be __CS:GO__.

 ### [Variables](interpreter/variables)

 |  prefix | Description                                                   |     Format     |          Example `$status_list`        |
 |:-------:|:-------------------------------------------------------------:|:--------------:| :-------------------------------------:|
 |    $    | Variables are immutable and live data that return information |   `$variable`  |    `CS:GO`<br />or<br />`CS:GO, Apex`  |

 ### [Attributes](interpreter/attributes)

 |  prefix | Description                                                                                                          |     Format     |       Example `@g.locale`  |
 |:-------:|:--------------------------------------------------------------------------------------------------------------------:|:--------------:| :-------------------------:|
 |    &    | Attributes are Portal Bot's, Portal Voice or Voice Channel options that can be manipulated by whomever has clearance |  `&attribute`  |              `gr`          |

 ### [Pipes](interpreter/pipes)

 |  prefix | Description                                                                         |     Format     |       Example @g.locale \| upperCase  |
 |:-------:|:-----------------------------------------------------------------------------------:|:--------------:| :-------------------------------------:|
 |    \|    | Pipes are mini functions you can pass text or Variables to manipulate their outcome |     \| pipe    |                   `GR`                 |

 ### [Structures](interpreter/structures)

 |  prefix |   sufix  | Description                                  |
 |:-------:|:--------:|:--------------------------------------------:|
 |    {{   |     }}   | Structures are conditional flow manipulators |

 #### Format

 ```json
 {{
     "if": "string", "is": "string", "with": "string",